StefFrustagli/RockPaperScissorsGame/README.md

 # Classic Rock, Paper, Scissors game

 ## Description
-The game I have created is a classic version of the Rock Paper Scissors game.
-This game is single-player only, where the user tries to beat the computer.
-The user will choose one of three choices and at the same time the computer makes its random choice.
+This game is a classic version of the Rock Paper Scissors game.
+It is single-player only, where the user tries to beat the computer.
+The player will select one of three choices and at the same time the computer will make its random choice.
 Randomness governs the game.

 The rules are:

 - Rock beats scissors;
 - Scissors beat paper;
 - Paper beats rock.